Semidefinite Programs at Finite Fermion Density: Discussion

 \section{Discussion}

 This paper has explored the performance of SDP-based methods in analyzing the Thirring model in two spacetime dimensions, at finite fermion density.
-There is no indiciation that the method encounters any obstacles analogous to a fermion sign problem.
+The SDPs used are small relative to the size of the Hilbert space of the system under study, and there is no indication that the method encounters any obstacles analogous to a fermion sign problem.
 While Monte Carlo methods perform best at $\mu=0$ and worst when $\mu$ is large enough for the lattice to be saturated, the SDPs have the reverse behavior, with tight bounds most easily achieved for chemical potentials at or near lattice saturation density.

 Fermion sign problems are most often alleviated while remaining within a Monte Carlo framework.
 It is difficult to construct a fair performance comparison between SDPs and these Monte Carlo-based methods.
 For example, if we consider the asymptotics of the algorithm when the answer is required to be accurate to within $\epsilon$, we see that SDP methods formally outperform Monte Carlo methods.
 For a system with a finite-dimensional Hilbert space, a Monte Carlo method requires time exponential in the requested number of significant figures.
 Since, for a fixed finite-dimensional system, there is an SDP that obtains the exact answer, the time required for the SDP to perform a computation to within that precision is of order $1$, formally\footnote{Strictly speaking, there is a term logarithmic in $\epsilon$ to account for floating-point precision.}---but that observation provides us with no practical information about the performance of SDPs.